 Shenbakkam

-The place Shenbakkam is located very close to Vellore in Tamil Nadu.
-When travelling from Chennai to Vellore, one will come across a railway bridge after getting down from the bridge, take the service lane and take a right turn.
-The road known as Pillaiyar Koil Street and at the third crossing one can see the sign board, the road will lead to the Navabrindavan.
+Shenbakkam is located very close to Vellore in Tamil Nadu.
+When traveling from Chennai to Vellore, one will come across a railway bridge after getting down from the bridge, take the service lane and take a right turn.
+The road is known as Pillaiyar Koil Street and at the third crossing one can see the signboard that the road will lead to the Navabrindavan.

-This place is abetting the river Pallaru and on the banks of the river.
-The place was once called Swayambakkam since Lord Ganesha appeared hear as Swayambu and later became as Shenbakkam.
+This place is on the banks of the River Pallaru.
+This place was once called Swayambakkam since Lord Ganesha appeared here as Swayambu and later became Shenbakkam.
 It is also said that the original name of the village was Shenbagavanam as it was full of fragrant Shenbaga trees.

 Glory of Shenbakkam